This article was updated in November 2020 by Team JRNI to incorporate new information.

 It produces glue, builds trust, and creates buy in.
-I created an entire practice and brand based on the idea of a therapist practicing transparency - showing himself.
-And I’ve learned that your client will see you as a real person instead of a “coach” or “mentor”.
+I developed an entire coaching practice and brand based on the idea of a therapist practicing transparency - showing himself.
+And I’ve learned that your client wants to see you as a real person instead of a “coach” or “mentor”.

 It’s really simple.
 Just ask yourself if what you’re about to share will benefit the client and/or the relationship with the client.

-Again, are you sharing your story because you honestly believe your client will benefit from it in some way or are you sharing to seek approval/validation or to brag or to vent?
+Again, are you sharing your story because you truly believe your client will benefit from it in some way?
+Or are you sharing to seek approval/validation or to brag or to vent?

-Quick story.
 I was in a session with a therapist once, telling her how my partner at the time wasn’t treating me well and the problems we were having.
-Right after my share, she responded to a text from her husband — which I thought was rude, then proceeded to go on and on about how great her husband was.
-There was nothing in her share that helped me in anyway.
+Right after my share, she responded to a text from her husband (which I thought was rude) then proceeded to go on and on about how great her husband was.
+There was nothing in her share that helped me in any way.
 There was no point or examples.
 It was just her telling me how amazing her husband was, almost like she was trying to convince herself.

 That’s a great example of how being transparent can repel instead of attract.
 Push away instead of bring in.
 Her transparency wasn’t healthy because she was making it about her.
 And maybe she didn’t even know it.
 She probably didn’t.
-But I wonder if she thought if her share was for me or her before sharing, she would have caught it and not shared what she shared.
+But I wonder if she had thought about whether what she was about to say was actually for me, if she would have caught it and not shared.